Trunk Fulla Amps: Composition

 "Trunk Fulla Amps" lyrically consists of "I got a trunk fulla amps, motherfucker" repeated through its length.
 Four repetitions have the line's beginning replaced with a musical artist, followed by emulating an archetype of them for the first half of the final word.
 These inclusions are Freddie Mercury, ELO, Glenn Danzig, and Lenny Kravitz.
 In the song's clean version, the second half of "motherfucker" is replaced with a playful "ooh" or muted altogether.
-Instrumentally, the song is alternative rock, reliant on a constant guitar rhythm.
+Instrumentally, the song is alternative rock with elements of power pop, reliant on a constant guitar rhythm.
 Following the theme of its origin album, Gizmodgery (2000), the song exclusively uses toy instruments.
 For its bridge, the song switches to an uptempo bossa nova arrangement, described by Spencer Owen of Pitchfork to have Brazilian influence.
 While producing "Trunk Fulla Amps", Self experienced issues with the song's bass being absent in all recordings.
 Band members Matt Mahaffey and Chris James resolved it in the mixing process.

 Release

+During shows surrounding the release of Breakfast with Girls (1999), Self would perform "Trunk Fulla Amps" as a preview of their next album.
+In 1999, a music video directed by Reed Ridley was published for the song, featuring the band members performing and having a party.
+It was created to air on MTV's "Indie Day", but Self was denied broadcasting due to their previous association with DreamWorks Records.
 "Trunk Fulla Amps" was released through Spongebath Records on September 5, 2000, as the fifth track of Gizmodgery, Self's fourth studio album.
 A clean version of the song was placed at the end of the album, while physical copies were packaged with parental advisory stickers on the front due to the song's prevalent swearing.
-In February 2001, a music video directed by Reed Ridley was published for "Trunk Fulla Amps", featuring the band members performing and having a party.
-It was created to air on MTV's "Indie Day", but Self was denied broadcasting due to their previous association with DreamWorks Records.
 The band stated plans to create a Gizmodgery DVD containing the album alongside interviews, photos, and the video for "Trunk Fulla Amps".
-The song was also featured in the final season of Weeds.
+The song was also featured in the final season of the American television series Weeds.